HardisonCo/.github/international/spain/es-health/hms-llm/index.md

 ## Integration Points

-This document outlines how HMS-LLM is integrated with es_Health systems in Spain.
+This document outlines how HMS-LLM is integrated with es-health systems in Spain.